merenlab/merenlab.org/courses/PFLS/index.md

 ### Code Editors

 Throughout this course you will be writing and editing lots of code.
-Writing good code comfortably requires a good and comfortable text editor that is *designed* to write code, which excludes text editors such as Microsoft Word or NotePad which are more appropriate for daily writing tasks.
+Writing good code comfortably requires a good and comfortable editor that is *designed* to write code, which excludes text editors such as Microsoft Word or NotePad which are more appropriate for daily writing tasks.
 While Meren exclusively uses [vim](https://www.youtube.com/watch?v=-txKSRn0qeA) for his everyday coding tasks, students are encouraged to consider using a **graphical code editor with syntax highlighting** that supports multiple programming languages.

 You can consider [Sublime Text](https://www.sublimetext.com/), which works on Mac, [Geany](https://www.geany.org/), which works on Linux, or [Notepad++](https://notepad-plus-plus.org/) which works on Windows.
-These are all very nice lighthweight editors.
-Alternatively you can consider [VS Code](https://code.visualstudio.com/), which is a behemoth that works on Windows, Mac, and Linux (Meren doesn't like it, but promises to not judge anyone).
+These are all very nice lightweight editors.
+Alternatively you can consider [VS Code](https://code.visualstudio.com/), which is a behemoth that works on Windows, Mac, and Linux.

 ### Version Management System
+{:.notice}
+During our previous experience with this course, most Windows users found **VS Code** to be the most convenient way of following the course since it gives access to an editor as well as a terminal in the same window, and connects to the WSL environment which makes life very easy.
+Some of the remaining participants quickly learned basic commands in **vim**, and started using it with a combination of `CTRL+Z` (to go back to the terminal to test their script) and `fg` (to quickly come back to the editor to continue editing their script).

-The delivery of assignments will require you to use [Git](https://en.wikipedia.org/wiki/Git) version management system, and have an account on [GitHub](https://github.com), which is an online service built to store Git repositories in the cloud.
+The course will require you to use [Git](https://en.wikipedia.org/wiki/Git) version management system, and have an account on [GitHub](https://github.com), which is an online service built to store Git repositories in the cloud.
 We will discuss both git and GitHub in detail, but you should open an account on GitHub unless you already have one as soon as you read these sentences.

 ## Course Data Package

-Hands-on exercises and assignments throughout the course will make use of a previously prepared data package.
+Hands-on exercises throughout the course will make use of a previously prepared data package.
 You need to download this data package on your computer, and uncompress it.
-You will do it only once, and then every time you open your terminal, you will go into the data pack directory since all commands will assume that you are in that directory.
+You will do it only once, and then every time you open your terminal, you will go into the data pack directory since everything we will do in the terminal environment will assume that you are in the data pack directory.

-Since at this point everyone has their terminals ready, all you need to do is to open a terminal, and paste the following commands in it:
+Since at this point everyone has their terminals ready, all you need to do is to open a terminal, and paste the following commands in it to get a copy of the course data pack:

 ```sh
 ## download the package on your computer using 'curl'